 When no motion or impact is detected, the Dash Cam goes into standby mode and stops recording.
 Video is only recorded once triggered by motion or impact.
 Parking Surveillance mode generally operates this way to conserve memory card space and car battery power.
-If the Dash Cam records constantly in Parking Mode, there would be a chance that important incident files could be overwritten while you are away.
+If the Dash Cam records constantly in Parking Mode, there would be a chance that important incident files could be overwritten quickly while you are away.
 The car battery would also drain faster reducing the length of recording time.
 There is no point recording dead air.

 Some Dash Cams have an additional time-lapse recording feature in Parking Mode.
 Time lapse mode can be used to save alot of SD card storage space when parked in a very busy area or parked for days on end.
 It generally operates by continuously recording footage at around 1 frame per second (model dependent), therefore 7 minutes of footage can be reviewed in 30 seconds.

 The best Parking Mode Dash Cams have Pre-Buffered recordings whereby the camera will record a short amount of footage before a motion or impact trigger occurs.
 This helps to capture more of the lead up to an incident.
-We prefer Dash Cams with pre-buffered parking mode recording as they reduce the risk of missing important lead up footage.
+We like Dash Cams with pre-buffered parking mode recording as they reduce the risk of missing important lead up footage.